Types of yoga

 Yoga Nidra

 The word nidra means "sleep" in Sanskrit, and yoga nidra is often referred to as "yogic sleep."
-Yoga nidra is a state of deep relaxation that is said to promote physical and mental well-being.
+Yoga Nidra is a state of deep relaxation that helps physical and mental well-being.

 Mantras